• Skip to main content

 However, if you're not interested in this being a vegetarian dish and the corn stock is not an option, then, by all means, use chicken stock to cook the risotto.
 The results will be every bit as rich and flavorful no matter which choice of risotto cooking liquid you use.

-The easy instructions for making Mexican Street Corn Risotto, and homemade corn stock:
+The easy instructions, and how to make homemade corn stock:

 *Note - the corn may be made in advance if needed.
 Store the sauteed corn in a covered container and refrigerate for up to 3 days.